bagisto/bagisto-docs/create_package.md

 `php artisan make:model HelloWorld`

+Note: If you have created model by using **__Bagisto Package Generator__**, then you can skip the model proxy and contract creation step.

 - Now, at the same location create a model proxy file as **_HelloWorldProxy.php_**.
 This Proxy class will extends ModelProxy.
 Also, you have to add `use Konekt\Concord\Proxies\ModelProxy;` like below stated

 ~~~php